qasim-buriro/Project-1/README.md

-This is my project of simple html, css and javaScripts library
+This is my project of simple html, css and JavaScript's library scroll reveal